 What legacy are you leaving behind?

-Father God, teach us to live mindful of the gift of each day.
-Help us to live joyfully and with great courage, taking advantage of every opportunity to leave a mark for Your kingdom.
-Show us how to love people and use things, and not the other way around, and to store up for ourselves eternal treasures.
-Lord, may we live each day as if it were our last, with open hands, a clear conscience, and our priorities in order.
-And when You call us home, may we be ready to go with You.
+Father God, teach me to live, mindful of the gift of each day.
+Help me to live joyfully and with great courage, taking advantage of every opportunity to leave a mark for Your kingdom.
+Show me how to love people and use things, and not the other way around, and to store up for myself eternal treasures.
+May I live each day as if it was my last, with open hands, a clear conscience, and priorities in order.
+And when You call me home, may I be ready to go with You.

 Copyright 2021: Leave a Legacy: Julie Souza Bradley Lilly: All Rights Reserved